NFL notebook: Panthers tight end Olsen re-fractures foot

 Su’a-Filo will be used as a backup guard as the Cowboys work to iron out the kinks of an offensive line impacted by injuries.
 Travis Frederick is out indefinitely (replaced by Joe Looney) and All-Pro guard Zack Martin is getting back into the swing of things after a knee injury in training camp.
 Martin played Week 1 at Carolina.

 Su’a-Filo, 27, worked out for the Cowboys last week.
-He was a second-round pick of the Houston Texans and started 41 games over the past four seasons.
+He was a second-round pick of the Houston Texans in the 2014 draft and started 41 games over the past four seasons.
 Signed by the Tennessee Titans in free agency, Su’a-Filo was released prior to the 2018 season.

-—The Oakland Raiders believe long-snapper Andrew DePaola tore the anterior cruciate ligament (ACL) in his right knee during Monday’s season-opening loss to the Los Angeles Rams, according to a report from ESPN.
+—Oakland Raiders long-snapper Andrew DePaola tore the anterior cruciate ligament (ACL) in his right knee during Monday’s season-opening loss to the Los Angeles Rams, head coach Jon Gruden confirmed.

-DePaola was injured during the first quarter of Monday’s game.
-Tight end Lee Smith replaced him, without major incident.
+DePaola, who will miss the rest of the season, was injured during the first quarter of the game.
+Tight end Lee Smith replaced him.

 The Raiders signed the 31-year-old DePaola to a four-year, $4.27 million contract as a free agent this offseason, making him the league’s highest-paid long-snapper.